thehivemanoa/about/index.md

 ## Development history

-## Milestone 1: Mockup development
+### Milestone 1: Mockup Development

+M1 Project Page avialable [here](https://github.com/thehivemanoa/waggleapp/projects/1)

 This milestone started on April 1, 2019 and was completed on April 10, 2019.

 The goal of milestone 1 was to create a set of mockup pages and decide on theming for the site.
-We had logos for the site made, and are looking into having a seperate logo made for our github organization.
+We developed webpages with minimal functionality, focusing on layout to accomodate features we plan to implement in future developments.
+We also had logos for the site made, and are looking into having a seperate logo made for our github organization.

 <details><summary>Click to view screenshots of our original M1 mockups!</summary>